Tour Book (incl. UK P&P):

 Drive through north Norfolk and visit the superb Elizabethan Blickling Hall (NT) and onto the Norfolk Broads and see what makes it such an attractive destination.
 It’s a superb site for anyone interested in the fabulous local bird life (winged variety!), and it’s great to see an increase in the Norfolk Reed being grown for traditional thatching.
 Continue on to the Suffolk coast and discover the lovely towns of Southwold and Aldeburgh, the latter famed for its literary associations.

 Head west and explore Lavenham, the most spectacular of wool towns, famed for its unique collection of timber-framed buildings.
 The appearance of the town has changed little over the years: half-timbered houses lean crazily over the narrow streets, whilst the Guildhall (built in 1529) is perhaps the town´s most prominent feature.
-Return to the Crown.
+The route then takes you on to Long Melford where you can visit both Melford Hall and Kentwell Hall.
+Drive through the picture-perfect villages of Cavendish, Clare and Finchingfield before visiting the superb Norman castle at Hedingham.